Project updates

 The amendments also include the addition of two new local character listings, as well as enhancements to the character provisions to improve the operation of the code.

-Prior to the adoption of these amendments, council is seeking community input and feedback through formal consultation.
+Prior to the adoption of these amendments, council sought community input and feedback through formal consultation.
+See the public consultation summary below, or read the Public Consultation Report.

 About the amendments